ArtifexSoftware/pdf2docx/README.md

 	- [x] text in horizontal direction: from left to right
 	- [x] text in vertical direction: from bottom to top
 	- [x] in-line image
-    - [x] paragraph layout: horizontal and vertical spacing
+    - [x] paragraph layout: horizontal alignment and vertical spacing
 - [x] Parsing pages with multi-processing

 *It can also be used as a tool to extract table contents since both table content and format/style is parsed.*